-If the Hue Kerberos Ticket Renewer does not start, check your KDC configuration and the ticket renewal property, maxrenewlife, for the hue/<hostname> and krbtgt principals to ensure they are renewable.
+If the Hue Kerberos Ticket Renewer does not start, check your KDC configuration and the ticket renewal property, maxrenewlife, for the hue/<hostname> and krbtqt principals to ensure they are renewable.
 If not, running the following commands on the KDC will enable renewable tickets for these principals.

-kadmin.local: modprinc -maxrenewlife 90day krbtgt/YOUR\REALM.COM kadmin.local: modprinc -maxrenewlife 90day +allow\renewable hue/<hostname>@YOUR-REALM.COM
+''' kadmin.local: modprinc -maxrenewlife 90day krbtqt/YOUR REALM.COM kadmin.local: modprinc -maxrenewlife 90day +allow_renewable hue/<hostname>@YOUR-REALM.COM '''